EmadMokhtar/djangobook-Updated-to-1.8/third-edition/chapter_17.rst

 Template fragment caching
 =========================

-If you're after even more control, you can also cache template fragments using the ``cache`` template tag.
+If you\'re after even more control, you can also cache template fragments using the ``cache`` template tag.
 To give your template access to this tag, put ``{% load cache %}`` near the top of your template.